Last updated on October 26, 2021.

 How is dizziness treated?

-Treatment will depend on the underlying cause.
-You need to see a doctor if it persists and some tests may need to be carried out first to exclude any underlying medical condition.
+Treatment for dizziness depends on its underlying cause.
+You need to see a doctor if it persists and some tests may need to be carried out to exclude any underlying medical condition.

-Treatment is not always necessary, particularly if it lasts only seconds or minutes.
-Chronic dizziness will go away when the underlying conditions are managed.
+Treatment is not always necessary, particularly if it only lasts for a few seconds to minutes.
+Chronic dizziness will go away when the underlying conditions are managed, such as:

 – Meniere’s disease: a low-salt diet and diuretics (e.g. hydrochlorothiazide) to drain fluid accumulated in Meniere’s disease.